 You might consider serving ice wine in dessert wine glasses (also called aperitif glasses).
 These glasses are small in size, with a volume of about 4 ounces (120 milliliters) to make it easier to serve proper portions.
 They are not the best match, though.
-Better go with tulip-shaped white wine glasses.
+You better go with tulip-shaped white wine glasses.
 They provide more room to breathe and allow you to swirl the wine properly before tasting.
 Fill them with portions of 1.5 to 2 ounces of ice wine (45 to 60 ml).

 What Is the Right Serving Temperature for Ice Wine?

-Ice wine should be served chilled, but not freezing.
+Ice wine should be served chilled but not freezing.
 Temperatures between 43 and 50°F (6-10°C) are fine.
 To cool it down properly, place it in the refrigerator for about one hour.
 Additionally, you can chill the glasses in the fridge for 10 to 15 minutes before pouring the wine in.

 Should You Decant Ice Wine?